 The general prohibition against discrimination that is laid down in the Constitution extends to all Spanish nationals and foreigners in Spain.
 However, only employees who work under an ordinary or special employment relationship can seek the protection of the employment courts against direct or indirect discrimination, with the exception of civil servants.

 WHAT ENFORCEMENT/REMEDIES EXIST?

 Discrimination can give rise to cumulative liabilities in various jurisdictions both for the company and its executives.

-It is a criminal offence (Article 314 Criminal Code) if an employer, after receiving an administrative order or sanction for serious discrimination in public or private employment, on the grounds, amongst others, of sex or sexual orientation, to fail to restore the situation of equality before the law by remedying the loss caused.
+Criminal jurisdiction is contained in the Spanish Penal Code (Código Penal), in the chapter on offences against worker's rights and infringements of the employment legislation classified as crimes.
+The specific prohibition against discrimination is governed by Article 314.
+As per this article, it is a criminal offence if an employer, after receiving an administrative order or sanction for serious discrimination in public or private employment, on the grounds, amongst others, of sex or sexual orientation, to fail to restore the situation of equality by remedying the loss caused.

 Civil jurisdiction is contained in Articles 1101 and 1902 of the Spanish Civil Code (Código Civil), which impose liability in contract and tort.

-The Labour Jurisdictional Law of October the 10th 2011 (Ley de la Jurisdicción Social) contains the procedural rules for discrimination cases (specifically Articles 95, 96, 108.2, 115.1 d), 122.2 a), 138.7, 148 c), 149.1, 165.1 a), 177 and 183.1)
+The Labour Jurisdictional Law of 10th October 2011 (Ley Reguladora de la Jurisdicción Social) contains the procedural rules for discrimination cases (specifically Articles 95, 96, 108.2, 115.1 d), 122.2 a), 138.7, 148 c), 149.1, 165.1 a), 177 and 183.1).

 Claims are usually brought in the administrative and employment jurisdiction.